chazovtema/go_sensors/README.md

 # Go sensors

 Low level [libsensors](https://packages.debian.org/sid/libsensors-dev) wrapper.
-Unlike other packages, this one uses a dynamic library instead of calling lmsensors in the shell.
+Unlike other packages, this one uses a dynamic library instead of calling lmsensors from the shell.

 # Dependencies